ecmwf/pdbufr/docs/read_bufr.rst

      .. note::

-          The computed keys do not preserve their position in ``columns`` but are placed to end of the resulting DataFrame.
+          The computed keys do not preserve their position in ``columns`` but are placed to the end of the resulting DataFrame.

     **Filters**